AussieGuy0/notes/general/python.md

 ```

 **Open Types**
-- 'r': File will only be read
+- `r`: File will only be read
-- 'w': File will be written to.
+- `w`: File will be written to.
 If file with same name will be deleted (if exists).
-- 'a': Append mode.
+- `a`: Append mode.
 Any data written will be appended to the file.
-- 'r+': Combination of 'rw'
+- `r+`: Combination of 'rw'
-- DEFAULT: 'r'
+- DEFAULT: `r`

 ### Write to file
 ```python